inside.ewu.edu

 Cross-listed: ENGL 489.

-This course examines the lives and works of Lesbian, Gay, Bisexual and Transgender (LGBT) writers and the historical/social contexts of their writing.
-Genres may include LGBT fiction, nonfiction, auto-ethnography, letters, diaries, film, critical accounts of authors’ work, social networks and other artifacts.
+Examines the lives and works of Lesbian, Gay, Bisexual, and Transgender (LGBT) writers and the historical/social contexts of their writing.
+Genres may include LGBT fiction, nonfiction, auto-ethnography, letters, diaries, film, critical accounts of authors’ work, social networks, and other artifacts.
 The readings focus on the lived experiences of the writers and their characters.

 GWSS 490.
 SENIOR CAPSTONE.
 5 Credits.